fleek-platform/website/README.md

 The directory should be named after the slug, a system-friendly name, e.g. "My short title" would become "my-short-title".
 Additionally, the markdown filename containing all the text should be named as "index.md".

-For example, let's assume the creation of an hypothetical blog post named "My Blog post".
+For example, let's assume the creation of a hypothetical blog post named "My Blog post".

 #### 1) Create the directory with corresponding slug "my-blog-post" in the `src/content/blog` location, as follows: